bramley/phplist-plugin-common/README.md

 This plugin requires phplist 3.3.2 or later.

 Requires php version 5.4 or later.

-### Set the plugin directory ###
-The default plugin directory is `plugins` within the phplist `admin` directory but you can use a directory outside of the web root by changing the definition of `PLUGIN_ROOTDIR` in config.php.
-The benefit of this is that installed plugins will not be affected when you upgrade phplist.

 ### Install through phplist ###
 The recommended way to install is through the Plugins page (menu Config > Manage plugins) using the package URL `https://github.com/bramley/phplist-plugin-common/archive/master.zip`.